 Since the OTT platforms came of age during the pandemic when people were confined to their homes, Malayalam movies have been the flavour.
 Thanks to the subtitles in English, even those who don’t understand Malayalam can now dip into those movies, which come with a unique feel and fervour.
 Many Malayalam flicks have underlying humour and wit.
 There is an element of hope and sunny optimism imbued in those stories.

-- 20 New Malayalam Movies and TV Shows to watch in the UAE
+- New Malayalam Movies on Netflix, Prime Video and Cinemas in UAE

 - 10 best Hindi movies on Netflix that are under-rated

-- New Indian movies and TV series to watch on Netflix
+- New Indian movies and TV series on Netflix

 Here we have hand-picked the 10 best Malayalam movies on Netflix that carry some feel-good elements.
 Except for Love and Iratta, the films here end with a happy sunset, as it were.
 We have chosen Iratta and Love for the stunning suspense at the climax.

 The usual disclaimer of this being an individual’s choice and not a definitive list holds true.
-Also, we have avoided big star movies and obvious popular choices like Angamaly Diaries, Irul and Uyare that you will find elsewhere.
+Also, we have avoided big star movies and obvious popular choices like Angamaly Diaries, Irul, and Uyare, which you will find elsewhere.

 Best Malayalam movies on Netflix